MA-Mahmudi/nuxt3-composition-builder/README.md

 This package in just a fun project which makes our jub easier.
 For now, it's just compatible with pinia state manager.
 The in use structure, we found it perfect for our usage in which everything is separated from all other things.
-You can see it [below](#The-structure-is-as-following)
+You can see it [below](#The-structure-is-as-following).

 ## Installation
 We recommend you to install the package globally for using it in all your projects.